Weave Code

 • Backward Compatibility:

-• Use feature flags or conditional logic to support both old and new patterns during migration.
+• Use feature flags to support both old and new patterns during migration.

 Sequencing